2020 Coffee Shop Industry Trends To Look Out For

 Sweeter and Creamier Beverages

-The frappuccino fad is far from over.
-Roasters and coffee retailers are taking aim at this generation by departing from the acidity of black coffee and introducing sweeter and creamier beverages to the menu.
+The frappuccino trends are far from over.
+Roasters and coffee retailers are taking aim at this generation by departing from the acidity of black coffee and introducing sweeter and creamier ingredients to the menu.

 A Cup of… Mushrooms

-These generations are all about nutrient rich foods and drinks.
+These generations are all about having nutrient rich food and drink choices available to them.
 The next superfood to make an appearance in your coffee?
 Mushrooms.
-Mushroom coffee is starting to pop up at trendy coffee shops, and Whole Foods buyers’ are forecasting a jump in their popularity for 2018.
+Mushroom coffee is becoming a huge trend at hip coffee shops, and Whole Foods buyers’ are forecasting a jump in their popularity for 2020.

 Cold Brew Still Hot

 Move over iced coffee, because cold brew is quickly becoming the much cooler beverage of choice.
 As opposed to brewing hot coffee and pouring it over ice, cold brew is made by brewing coffee in cold water.
-This method cuts the acidity, making it smoother to drink and is also much easier to brew large batches.
+The cold brew method cuts the acidity, making it smoother to drink and is also much easier to brew large batches.
 A win-win!

 Thanks to La Croix, flavored carbonated water has become all the rage.
-And 2018 will bring the bubble craze to your coffee.
-This trending specialty coffee is simple: tonic water and espresso, and coffee shops like Saint Frank in San Francisco and Everyman Espresso in New York are getting behind this trend.
+And 2020 will bring the bubble craze to your coffee.
+This trending specialty coffee is simple: tonic water and espresso, and cafes like Saint Frank in San Francisco and Everyman Espresso in New York are getting behind this trend.

 Simplify The Daily Grind